 What is weight gain?

 Weight gain is an abnormal increase in overall body weight that can result in obesity.
-It is a common side effect of some cancers and cancer treatments.
-More than half of people with breast cancer gain weight during their treatment.
+It is a common side effect of several cancers and cancer treatments.
+More than half of breast cancer patients gain weight during their treatment.
 It is linked to a poorer chance of recovery.
-Being overweight before treatment begins can also increase the risk of health problems.
+Being overweight can also increase the risk of health problems.
 These include high blood pressure, diabetes, and heart problems.

 Some types of weight gain are related to a natural process rather than a disease.
-When you reach middle and older ages, it is a common symptom as your metabolism slows, unless this is countered by conscientiously eating less than you did when you were younger as well as getting adequate exercise to burn the excess calories you consume.
+When you reach middle and older ages, it is a common symptom as your metabolism slows down.

 How bad is my weight gain?